 Update: Here’s the page in the article that included two of my radios, and a poker chip caddy.
 You can click or touch to make it readable.

-To clarify a few points: It was in the 1930’s when Bakelite radios joined wooden radios.
+To clarify a few points: Although Bakelite was used for radio parts in the 1920’s, it was in the 1930’s when radios with Bakelite cases joined wooden radios.
 I suggested if Bakelite collectors only wanted one radio, the Fada Bullet is the most iconic design.
 And, although Catalin radios are very breakable, the main reason they were discontinued was because of the man-hours needed to produce them.
-Still, I appreciate they included radios in the 4-page article about Bakelite.
+Still, I appreciate that radios were included in the 4-page article about Bakelite.
 The full issue is over 100 pages long.

 Last year, it was nice of The Southern California Antique Radio Society to include one of my photos in their magazine.